Kathmandu: November 11/30/2017/ thursday/

 Roast chicken is getting its moment in the spotlight.

-Prince Harry and Meghan Markle shared their engagement news with the world Monday and revealed that Harry popped the question during a "cozy night" at their cottage over dinner.
+Harry popped the question during a "cozy night" at their cottage over

 "It happened a few weeks ago, earlier this month, here at our cottage; just a standard typical night for us," Harry told the BBC in the couple's first interview Monday.